grahamstark/referendums/bes/docs/brexit_vs_indie.md

 real evidence of a distinct "London effect" for Remain, or a North East of England effect for Leave [^FNLON].
 But there *are* a Scottish and Welsh effect (for Remain).

 Column (3) runs the same analysis for Scotland only.
-The drivers for 'Leave' are very similar, but weaker, than for GB as a whole.
+For Scottish voters, you see some of the patterns of the UK-Wide Brexit vote coming though, notably the negative effects education, income, and age, and political affilliatons are similar, but other things (openness, gender) that mattered GB-wide were not significant in Scotland.

 ### Table 1 ###